 }

-In .NET library, System is the top level namespace in which other namespaces exist.
+System is the top level namespace in which other namespaces exist.
 By default there exists a global namespace, so a class defined outside a namespace goes directly into this global namespace and hence you can access this class without any qualifier.

 You can also define nested namespaces.